stef-cruz/open_rent/README.md

 As the rent register user...

 - I want to create an account
+- I want to log in to my account
 - I want to update my personal information
 - I want to delete my account
 - I want to add a tenancy